MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 - Enable the **Use Viewer Mode** policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.

 - If you're using Version 2204 or older, disable the **Automatically activate Office with federated organization credentials** policy setting.
 You can find this setting under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Subscription Activation.
-By disabling this setting, you ensure that Office is not automatically activated with federated organization credentials.
+By disabling this setting, you ensure that Office isn't automatically activated with federated organization credentials.

 To use these policy settings, download and install the [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.